pasqal-io/emulators/docs/benchmarks/index.md

 ```

 These two types of driving typically complement each other.
-Since the matrix product state approach in _Emu-MPS_ strives to minimize the stored information, keeping track of a single equilibrium state in adiabatic time evolution is typically easier.
+Since the matrix product state approach in _EMU-MPS_ strives to minimize the stored information, keeping track of a single equilibrium state in adiabatic time evolution is typically easier.
 While this single state can be a complicated object itself, quenches, driving the system out of equilibrium, involve taking into account multiple excited states, and are typically computationally harder to emulate.

 ## CPU/GPU hardware